 Route 50 is called The Loneliest Road in America, a term coined by Life Magazine and later used by Nevada State as a marketing slogan.

-All sorts of roadside attractions, smaller motels, larger resorts, and food stops can be found all along Route 50.
-It’s not just an empty road, but a must-drive!
+All roadside attractions, smaller motels, larger resorts, and food stops can be found along Route 50.
+It’s not just an empty road but a must-drive!

 See Related: Best Things to Do in Primm, Nevada

 If you think Cambria is just a default Microsoft Windows font, think again!
 Here’s a town you should add to your list of stops along the West Coast.
 Cambria is located in San Luis Obispo County, California.
 It’s rated as one of the most affordable places to live and a fantastic city to visit.

 If you make your way through the West Coast, Cambria is a great place to stop and stay for a rest.
 What’s there to do in Cambria?
 Book your stay at the Creekside Inn, Blue Dolphin Inn, or Cambria Beach Lodge.
 There are many other options depending on your location and budget.
 Remember to book your stay ahead of time for a possible discount.